-Description: The E.T.
-Booth is a wooden rectangular building with a covered teller window opening.
+Description: The E.T. booth is a wooden rectangular building with a covered teller window opening.
 The metal roof is a side gable in which one half of the gable covers the teller window opening.
-The E.T.
-Booth is an early necessity for the development of the complex and was constructed in 1975 within the period of significance.
+The E.T. booth is an early necessity for the development of the complex and was constructed in 1975 within the period of significance.
 The building retains its historic utilitarian use and integrity and contributes to the recreational importance of the sporting complex and district.

-Resource No. 18 Pit Water Well
+Resource No. 18 Well House

 Eligibility: Non-Contributing

 Form: Pump

 Construction/ 1986

-Alterations: 1966
+Alterations: 1900

 IHSI #:

-Description: The Pit Water Well is a 3-ft tall wooden post with a sign labeled "Pit Water - Cool Down."
-The water is connected with metal pipes and connected to water hoses used for cooling down the dragsters.
-The original Pit Water Well was on the adjacent neighboring property.
-In 1986 a new Water Well was constructed on the eastern side of the Central Pit Area.
+Description: Well house contains a pump to service the facility water system.
+The original well house was on the adjacent neighboring property.
+In 1986 a new water well was drilled on the eastern side of the central pit area.
+A well house rectangular building was constructed to accommodate the new well and pump.
 It is a necessity for the development of the sport and was constructed in outside the period of significance.
-The Pit Water Well has a utilitarian use and but does not contribute to the historic appearance and overall integrity of the district.
+The pit water well has a utilitarian use and but does not contribute to the historic appearance and overall integrity of the district.

 Resource No. 19 Scale

 Eligibility: Contributing

 Form: Flat-Rectangular

-Construction/ 1969
+Construction/ Alterations: 1969

-Alterations: 1909

-IHSI #·
+IHSI #:

-Description: The Scale is a mechanical system consisting of a lower portion (the pan) that is buried in the ground and an upper portion (the graduated scale/sliding weight) which is located above ground so that is can be easily accessed by racers.
+Description: The scale is a mechanical system consisting of a lower portion (the pan) that is buried in the ground and an upper portion (the graduated scale/sliding weight) which is located above ground so that is can be easily accessed by racers.
 At grade level, dragsters are driven onto a flat metal sheet that sits atop the lower portion mechanical system to determine the weight of the vehicle.
 Originally, dragsters were driven onto a wooden scale; however, with safety upgrades and the heavier weight of vehicles the scale was upgraded to metal.
-There is a wooden box that houses the original upper portion mechanical system adjacent the at-grade scale.
-The Scale is still used today and performs its original historic function and purpose.
+There is a wooden box that houses the original upper portion mechanical system adjacent to the at-grade scale.
+The scale is still used today and performs its original historic function and purpose.
 It retains its utilitarian use and historic characteristics and contributes to the historic appearance and overall integrity of the district.

-Ada, Idaho

-County and State

-Firebird Safety Team

-Non Contributing

 Resource No. 20 Firebird Safety Team

 Eligibility: Non-Contributing

 Form: Rectangular

+Construction/ 1009

-Construction/ Alterations: 1998
+Alterations: 1998

 IHSI #:

-Description: The Firebird Safety Team consists of two wooden rectangular buildings with metal gabled roofs.
+Description: The Firebird safety team consists of two wooden rectangular buildings with metal gabled roofs.
 Both serve a utilitarian purpose to house the safety team's equipment and ambulance.
-The buildings were constructed in 1998 to aid the Firebird Safety Team.
+The buildings were constructed in 1998 to aid the Firebird safety team.
 The buildings are a necessary development of the sport but were constructed outside the period of significance.
-The Firebird Safety Team buildings have a utilitarian use and but do not contribute to the historic appearance and overall integrity of the district.
+The Firebird safety team buildings have a utilitarian use and but do not contribute to the historic appearance and overall integrity of the district.

 Resource Nos.
-Pit Entrance Road, Return Road,

-21, 22, 23 Staging Lanes
+21, 22, 23 Pit Entrance Road, Return Road, Staging Lanes

 Eligibility: Contributing

 Form: Paved Surface

-Construction/ 1968
+Construction/ Alterations: 1968

-Alterations: 1900

 IHSI #: